INTRODUCTION

 Part 1:Discuss Primary Health Care and how it relates to Molly’s health problem you have chosen.

-The system of health care that is based on practical, scientific and socially acceptable methods and technology and which is available for everyone in the society or the surrounding community, is defined as primary health care.
 The system is so designed that the costs are affordable in term of the self reliance of the self determination of the region or community or the country (Gillam, 2008).

 This system of health care focuses on health treatment for all and contributes to social policy.

-Alma Ata in Kazakhstan was the place where the ideal model for primary health care was adopted in 1978 through a declaration of the International Conference on Primary Health (Starfield, 2011).
-The declaration undertook to confront the inequality in primary health care that were politically, socially and economically unacceptable (Crooks &Andrews, 2009).
+Alma Ata, Kazakhstan, was the place where the ideal model for primary health care was adopted in 1978 through a declaration of the International Conference on Primary Health (Starfield, 2011).

 The primary health care system entitles Molly that she gets fair and good treatment for her ulcer.
 This was not a health condition that would require specialized care or treatment.
-What she required was regular monitoring and cleaning of her wound.
-These are the basic amenities that are available and provided by the primary health care system.

 Part 2:Briefly explain the “Wellness Model”.

-Taking the responsibility of one’s own self and creating a balanced life for one with the ultimate goal to being the best person one can be is called wellness (Thomton, 2013).
-The wellness model has six basic dimensions in respect of how a person should be.
-The six dimension of wellness are the various spheres of life where a person should take care of one’s self and be happy and healthy.
+The six dimensions of wellness are the various spheres of life where a person should take care of one’s self and be happy and healthy.
 These six spheres are social, emotional, spiritual, environmental, occupational, intellectual and physical wellness.
-Each of these spheres interact with each other and have a co-relation with each other as also the overall sense of a person being ‘well’.

 Discuss two principles of wellness.